Lounge music

 Lounge music is a type of easy listening music popular in the 1950s and 1960s.
 This music is meant to evoke in the listeners an emotion, or the feeling of being in a place with a tranquil theme such as a jungle, an island paradise or outer space.
-It emerged from Dixieland jazz, Latin dance, the croon, experimental music, and the gimmick song.
 The range of lounge music encompasses beautiful music–influenced instrumentals, and modern electronica (with chillout and downtempo influences), while remaining thematically focused on its retro–space age cultural elements.
 The earliest type of lounge music appeared during the 1920s and 1930s, and was known as light music.

 Retrospective usage

 Exotica, space age pop, and some forms of easy listening music popular during the 1950s and 1960s are now broadly termed "lounge".
 The term "lounge" does not appear in textual documentation of the period, such as Billboard magazine or long playing album covers, but has been retroactively applied.

 While rock and roll was generally influenced by blues and country, lounge music was derived from jazz and other musical elements borrowed from traditions around the world.
 Exotica from such artists as Les Baxter, Martin Denny, Arthur Lyman, and The Three Suns sold millions of records during its heyday.
 It combined music that was popular outside the United States, such as various Latin genres (e.g., bossa nova, cha-cha-cha, mambo as in Cal Tjader's fine Latin jazz efforts), Polynesian, French, etc. into a relaxed, palatable sound.
 Such music could have some instruments exaggerated (e.g., a Polynesian song might have an exotic percussion arrangement using bongos, and vocalists imitating wild animals).
 Many of these recordings were portrayed as originating in exotic foreign lands, but in truth were recorded in Hollywood recording studios by veteran session musicians.
 Another genre, space age pop, mimicked space age sound effects of the time and reflected the public interest in space exploration.
 With the advent of stereophonic technology, artists such as Esquivel used spatial audio techniques to full effect, creating whooshing sounds with his orchestra.

 A good deal of lounge music was pure instrumental (i.e., no main vocal part, although there could be minor vocal parts).
 Sometimes, this music would be theme music from movies or TV shows, although such music could be produced independently from other entertainment productions.
 These instrumentals could be produced with an orchestral arrangement, or from an arrangement of instruments very similar to that found in jazz, or even rock and roll such as the Hammond organ or electric guitar.